2011 Republican National Committee chairmanship election

-The 2011 Republican National Committee (RNC) chairmanship election was held on January 14, 2011, to determine the next chairman of the RNC, to serve a two-year term ending in 2013 and will lead the party through the 2012 general elections.
+The 2011 Republican National Committee (RNC) chairmanship election was held on January 14, 2011, to determine the next chairman of the RNC.
 After seven rounds of balloting, Reince Priebus was elected chairman over incumbent chair Michael Steele, Saul Anuzis, Ann Wagner and Maria Cino.

 Priebus won re-election with near unanimity in the party's 2013 meeting in Charlotte, North Carolina.
 He was likewise re-elected to a third term in 2015, setting him up to become the longest serving head of the party ever.